 There are many big problems in Australia regarding vaccinations of our pets; one such problem is that the breeders and owners are not told about the proceedure of reporting adverse reactions to vaccinations and any related issues that arise shortly after vaccination.
 As a result, when you ask the treating vet about vaccine related problems the stock standard response is "There are no real problems related to vaccinations", or "There are very few incidences of vaccine problems"; anything along those lines tells you nothing at all because the reporting mechanisum just does not exist or at best is only limited.

-Another is; that boarding kennels do not recognise immunity of your pet but rather want your pet to be subjected annunal vaccinations in order for your pet to be kenneled.
+Another is; that boarding kennels do not recognise immunity of your pet but rather want your pet to be subjected to annunal vaccinations in order for your pet to be kenneled.

-This again brings me back to vested interests of the vet and the drug company that manufactures the vaccines; it is NOT in their best interest to tell you how to report such reactions in doing so you may decided to punish your dogs or cats through unnecessary annaul vaccinations or those hideous multi in one combinations.
+This again brings me back to vested interests of the vet and the drug company that manufactures the vaccines; it is NOT in their best interest to tell you how to report such reactions in doing so you may decided not to punish your dogs or cats through unnecessary annaul vaccinations or those hideous multi in one combinations.
 All of which are "recommended" by the drug company that makes the product.

 This page will show you snippets of data based on research relating to vaccine issues and various submission; to read any article in full, just click the link provided after the snippet.